nmapara/School_District_Analysis/README.md

 ### Summary
+We assume that any changes under 0.5% are negligible.
 There were no major changes observed by the exclusion of the 9th grade data from Thomas High School.